 - TMJ Therapy And Bite Correction

-When you visit Harper Dental Care in Poquoson, you will receive a comprehensive examination that includes an occlusal analysis to study the way your teeth make contact.
+When you visit First Light Dental of Coastal Virginia, you will receive a comprehensive examination that includes an occlusal analysis to study the way your teeth make contact.
 Using study models of your mouth, Dr. Harper can target the source of dysfunction and create a personalized treatment plan to bring your occlusion back into harmony.

-Dr. Harper has incorporated some of the latest dental technologies into his Poquoson dentist office to enable him to offer more accurate treatment and diagnosis of bite disorders such as TMJ.
+Dr. Harper has incorporated some of the latest dental technologies into his Poquoson dentist’s office to enable him to offer more accurate treatment and diagnosis of bite disorders such as TMJ.

 - Reshaping teeth – removing tooth structure, using dental crowns or porcelain veneers